 The number of positions available in the graduate-training program is limited.
 Therefore, selection of trainees is highly competitive and the decision on an application is final.
-An application that is not approved may, at the desire of the applicant and the discretion of the selection committee, be held or amended for consideration in a subsequent class.
-New classes of three graduate students begin in July each year.

 Applications will be evaluated from qualified individuals holding the DMD or equivalent degree from fully accredited universities.
 Applicants should possess a good record of scholastic achievement that would give promise of successfully completing the course of study (e.g., a "B" average or ranking in the upper third of his/her class).

 Applicants may be asked to appear for a personal interview, when time and/or distance do not exceed practical limits.
 This decision will be made after the completed application is reviewed by the program director.

 It is recommended that applicants for this program have completed at least one year of postdoctoral experience, (e.g., hospital internship, research training, private practice, military practice, advance dentistry program) but applicants may also be admitted to the program upon completion of an undergraduate dental program.